Shift3/standards-and-practices/best-practices/native/react-native/expo/upgrade/README.md

 When I performed an `npm uninstall` and `npm install` it gave me version 4, even with the most recent version being version 5.
 Looking back, this is likely due to the package name in 5 being changed to `@react-navigation/native`.

-I would highly recommend reading the react-navigation documentation for whichever version you are changing to
+I would highly recommend reading the react-navigation documentation for whichever version you are changing to:
 - [Version 4.x](https://reactnavigation.org/docs/en/4.x/getting-started.html)
 - [Version 5.x](https://reactnavigation.org/docs/en/getting-started.html)